SathyaBhat/sathyabh.at/content/weekly-notes-12-2024/index.md

 ### What's been happening

 * We flew to Melbourne on Wednesday night as I had bought the Grand Stand Tickets for the Australian GrandPrix in Melbourne.
-This was Jo's and my first long holiday together for quite some time - we didn't do much over Christmas/Weekend as Jo didn't have much holidays then.
+This was Jo's and my first long holiday together for quite some time - we didn't do much over Christmas/Weekend as Jo didn't have many holidays then.
 * Both Jo and I thoroughly enjoyed the Grand Prix in Melbourne.
 I'll have another separate blog post talking about this.
 Given a chance to return next year, I think both of us will grab the chance and go back to Albert Park.

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "albert-park-2024-1.jpg" "Views from Albert Park" "Weekly Notes" >}}